dwhieb/dissertation/README.md

 ## 3. Data Collection

 As mentioned above, all the data in this study are publicly available.
 This section presents the necessary steps for obtaining that data.
 Note that this repository does not contain the primary data itself, just annotations, statistics, and other derived versions of that data.
-The primary data itself lives in various places online, described below.
+The primary data lives in various places online, described below.

 The data used for the investigation of English come from the [Open American National Corpus][OANC] (<abbr title='Open American National Corpus'>OANC</abbr>), a 15 million word corpus whose data are entirely open access.
 Since the data from other languages in this study are all from spoken texts, I elected to use just the spoken portion of the OANC, totaling 3,217,772 tokens.
 This spoken portion of the OANC is actually composed of two distinct subcorpora—the [Charlotte Narrative & Conversation Collection][Charlotte] (<abbr title='Charlotte Narrative &amp; Conversation Collection'>CNCC</abbr> or simply "the Charlotte corpus") and the [Switchboard Corpus][Switchboard].
 More details about the Charlotte corpus may be found [here][Charlotte], and the Switchboard corpus [here][Switchboard].